Rashtriya Ekta Diwas 2020: Date, History, Significance and Celebration

-Rashtriya Ekta Diwas or National Unity Day commemorates the birth anniversary of Sardar Vallabhbhai Patel.
-In 2019, the 144th birth anniversary of Sardar Vallabhbhai Patel is celebrated.
+Rashtriya Ekta Diwas or National Unity Day 2020: The day commemorates the birth anniversary of Sardar Vallabhbhai Patel.
 He played an important role in uniting India.
-He is also famous as an Iron Man of India and one of the founding leaders of the Republic of India.
+He is also famous as an Iron Man of India and as one of the founding leaders of the Republic of India.

 Rashtriya Ekta Diwas: History